 Beginning in January 2015, under the Basel III Rules, the implementation of the capital conservation buffer was effective for the Company starting at the 0.625% level and increasing 0.625% each year thereafter, until it reached 2.5% on January 1, 2019.
 The capital conservation buffer is designed to absorb losses during periods of economic stress and requires increased capital levels for the purpose of capital distributions and other payments.
-Failure to meet the amount of the buffer will result in restrictions on the Company's ability to make capital distributions, including divided payments and stock repurchase, and to pay discretionary bonuses to executive officers.
+Failure to meet the amount of the buffer will result in restrictions on the Company's ability to make capital distributions, including divided payments and stock repurchases, and to pay discretionary bonuses to executive officers.

-As of December 31, 2023 and 2022, we had a total risk-based capital ratio of 19.62% and 19.29%, a Tier 1 capital to risk-weighted assets ratio of 18.50% and 18.22%, a common equity Tier 1 capital to risk-weighted ratio of 18.50% and 18.22% and a Tier 1 leverage ratio of 12.06% and 10.96%, respectively.
-The regulatory capital ratios as of December 31, 2023 and 2022 were calculated under Basel III Rules.
+As of December 31, 2024 and 2023, we had a total risk-based capital ratio of 20.00% and 19.62%, a Tier 1 capital to risk-weighted assets ratio of 18.83% and 18.50%, a common equity Tier 1 capital to risk-weighted ratio of 18.83% and 18.50% and a Tier 1 leverage ratio of 12.49% and 12.06%, respectively.
+The regulatory capital ratios as of December 31, 2024 and 2023 were calculated under Basel III Rules.